 Following an initial assessment of the application, further information from the applicant has been requested by Council

-The matter will be subsequently considered at a future Ordinary Council Meeting.
+The matter will be subsequently considered at a Special Council Meeting on 17 September 2020.

 Magnesium Metal Production Facility in Hazelwood North